benpatterson/benpatterson.github.io/_posts/2019-09-10-hacktoberfesting-well.md

 ---
 layout: post
 title: Hacktoberfesting well
+description: One of my favorite times of year is October.
+There are almost too many reasons to count...
 ---
 One of my favorite times of year is October.
 There are almost too many reasons to count (my birthday, my twin brother's birthday, autumn, black heritage month, and on).
 [Hacktoberfest](https://hacktoberfest.digitalocean.com/) is without a doubt an annual highlight for me.
 To make it successful year-to-year, I've had to adapt.